vbianchi/Mentori/ROADMAP.md

 To build a transformative, AI-powered workbench.
 The platform will be powerful enough for scientific research and general enough for power users, with a core architecture that allows users to easily add their own tools and capabilities.
 The system is designed for privacy and efficiency, with a clear path to running on local LLMs.

-### ✅ COMPLETED: Phases 0-9

--   \[x\] **Result:** A stable application with a "Three-Track Brain" for efficient request handling, a robust self-correction loop, and an interactive GUI for approving and modifying complex plans.

-### ✅ COMPLETED: Phase 10: Foundational Memory & Context
+### ✅ COMPLETED: Phase 11: The Secure, Extensible Environment

--   \[x\] **Result:** The agent now possesses a structured "Memory Vault," allowing it to reliably store and recall facts across conversational turns.
-It uses a "commit-on-write" architecture, ensuring information is saved before actions are taken.
--   \[x\] **Future Refinements (Minor):**
-    -   Implement a dedicated Date/Time Normalization tool to improve date parsing.
-    -   Refine the Memory Updater prompt to better capture qualitative, descriptive details.
+-   \[x\] **Result:** The agent now operates with a robust, "commit-on-write" Memory Vault for persistent, structured knowledge.
+Each task is now automatically provisioned with its own isolated Python virtual environment, and the agent is equipped with a secure `pip_install` tool to manage dependencies on a per-task basis.

 ### 🚀 UPCOMING PHASES 🚀

-#### Phase 11: The Secure, Extensible Environment

-_Goal: Create an isolated, user-extendable environment for each task, enabling custom tools and robust multi-user support._

--   \[ \] **Per-Task Virtual Environments:** Implement logic to create and use a dedicated Python `.venv` for each task.
--   \[ \] **Package Manager Tool:** Create a sandboxed tool to safely `pip install` user-requested libraries into the correct task's environment.

 #### Phase 12: The Interactive Workbench

-_Goal: Transform the workspace from a file list into an active workbench where outputs become the inputs for new actions._
+_Goal: Evolve the workspace from a simple file list into a full-featured, interactive file explorer, enabling complex project management and a seamless user experience._

--   \[ \] **Enhanced File Viewer:** Upgrade the file browser to render images (`.png`, `.jpg`), Markdown, and potentially PDFs directly in the UI.
--   \[ \] **Interactive Artifacts:** Add contextual "action" buttons next to files (e.g., "Analyze", "Run", "Visualize") that pre-populate the chat prompt with a relevant command, creating a seamless workflow.
+-   \[ \] **Sub-Phase A: The Smart Backend API:** Refactor the backend API to provide structured information about workspace items (e.g., name, type, size) and add new endpoints for creating, deleting, and renaming files and folders.
+-   \[ \] **Sub-Phase B: The Navigable UI:** Upgrade the frontend to consume the new API, introducing folder navigation, breadcrumbs, and distinct icons for different file and folder types.
+-   \[ \] **Sub-Phase C: Core Interactivity:** Implement essential user interactions, including a "New Folder" button and a right-click context menu for "Rename" and "Delete" actions.
+-   \[ \] **Sub-Phase D: Advanced Features & Previews:** Add drag-and-drop file uploads and build a smart previewer capable of rendering various file types (images, Markdown, CSVs, source code) directly within the UI.

 #### Phase 13: The "Tool Forge" - A Pluggable Tool Architecture